Henrique-Sousa/online-classes-api/README.md

 # Classes API

-to run, first install
+To run, first install
 ```bash
 npm i
 ```

-then create the public and private keys:
+then create the public and private keys
 ```bash
 npm run keys
 ```

-transpile the code:
+transpile the code
 ```bash
 npm run build
 ```

-and run:
+and run
 ```
 npm start
 ```

 <br>

-save a user on the database with the following fields:
+save a user on the database with the following fields
 ```
 {
   name: 'user1',